DBD-Movie-Rental/movie-rental-main/README.md

 ![SQLAlchemy](https://img.shields.io/badge/SQLAlchemy-2.0.44-red?logo=python&logoColor=white)
 ![Docker](https://img.shields.io/badge/Docker-20.10%2B-blue?logo=docker&logoColor=white)

-A movie rental system based on a traditional physical rental store.
+A movie rental system based on a vintage physical rental store.
 The project models customers, rentals, inventory, staff, payments, and overdue handling.

 It is designed to demonstrate how the same domain can be implemented across three databases:

 - **MySQL** for the structured, transactional rental workflow
 - **MongoDB** for flexible, document-oriented data
-- **Neo4j** for graph-based relationships such as actors, genres, and connections
+- **Neo4j** for graph-based relationships such as customers, genres, and connections

-Each database has its own API namespace:
+Each database has its own API:

 - `/api/v1/mysql/*`
 - `/api/v1/mongodb/*`